Brown Butter Easter Cookies

 - Preheat oven to 375º.

 - Melt 10 tablespoons of the butter in a saucepan over medium-high heat till melted.
-Continue cooking a couple more minutes till butter is golden brown with a nutty fragrance.
-Pour into heat-proof bowl, and add the remaining 4 tablespoons of butter.
+Continue cooking for a couple more minutes till the butter is golden brown with a nutty fragrance.
+Pour into a heat-proof bowl, and add the remaining 4 tablespoons of butter.
 Stir till melted.

-- Use a 4 tablespoon (1/4 cup) scoop to make dough balls.
-Place about 2 inches apart on parchment lined cookie sheets.
-Bake 10-14 minutes or till cookies are golden.
+- Bake for 10-14 minutes or till the cookies are golden.
 Press a few extra M and M's into warm cookies to garnish.
 Cool on rack.

 Use a 1/4 cup scoop to make evenly sized cookies.

 Use a spatula to tap the hot cookies into nice round shapes.

 Carefully press extra M & M's onto the surface of the hot cookies to make them pretty!